cognitedata/indsl/docs-source/source/contribute.rst

 Contributing
 ============

 This project is a community effort and contributions are welcomed.
-Currently, it is privately hosted in `GitHub <https://github.com/cognitedata/indsl>`_.
-It is publicly available but only open for internal contributions at the moment.
-It is also to open for contribution to our customers via the `Early Adopter program <https://hub.cognite.com/groups/charts-early-adopter-164>`_ on `Cognite Hub <https://hub.cognite.com/>`_ our community site.
-If you're not yet a member of `Cognite Hub <https://hub.cognite.com/>`_ please sign up following the steps in `this guide <https://hub.cognite.com/welcome-to-cognite-hub-73/how-to-sign-up-for-cognite-hub-and-learn-617>`_.
+InDSL is publicly available and open for contributions `here <https://github.com/cognitedata/indsl>`_.
+Engage on our community site, `Cognite Hub <https://hub.cognite.com/>`_, for discussion, suggestions and questions about InDSL.

 The main objective of the InDLS is to **provide industrial domain experts and data scientist with a rich library of algorithms to speed up their work**.
-Therefore, we highly encourage data scientists with industrial domain knowledge to contribute algorithms and models within their niche expeertise. *Nevertheless, we are industry and scientific domain agnostic*.
+Therefore, we highly encourage data scientists with industrial domain knowledge to contribute algorithms and models within their area of expertise. *We are industry and scientific domain agnostic*.
 We accept any type of algorithm that improves the industrial data science experience and development.

 Given the above, we are picky when it comes to adding new algorithms and how we document them.
 We want to speed up our